firecracker-microvm/firecracker/docs/network-setup.md

 to the network.
 If you're using Firecracker in production, or even want to run multiple guests, you'll need to adapt this setup.

+**Note**
+Currently firecracker supports only TUN/TAP network backend with no multi queue support.

 The simple steps in this guide assume that your internet-facing interface is `eth0`, you have nothing else using `tap0` and no other `iptables` rules.
 Check out the *Advanced:* sections if that doesn't work for you.